 Ear discharge — CSOM is characterized by chronic purulent middle ear discharge.
 The definition of "chronic" in the entity of CSOM varies somewhat; the most common suggested cutoff for duration of suppuration is six weeks (range, two weeks to three months) .

 The otorrhea may be persistent or intermittent.
 In one study, 73 percent of patients had intermittent drainage, while the remaining 27 percent had continuous otorrhea .
-Most patients have had ear drainage for >1 year (range 0 to 20 years) before seeking medical advice [12,16].
+Many patients have had ear drainage for >1 year (range 0 to 20 years) before seeking medical advice [12,16].

 Patients do not typically complain of ear pain.
 Any report of fever, dizziness, or pain should alert the clinician to consider complications of CSOM.
 (See "Chronic suppurative otitis media (CSOM): Prevention, treatment, and complications", section on 'Complications'.).